 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. amount of methane flared or fueled, and concerning leakage, no sources of emission were identified.
-B.8.2.
-Will all monitored data required for verification and issuance be kept for two years after the end of the crediting period or the last issuance of CERs, for this project activity, whichever occurs later? /1/ DR All data will be kept until five years after the end of the crediting period.
-OK B.9.Monitoring of Project Emissions It is established whether the monitoring plan provides for reliable and complete project emission data over time.
-B.9.1.
-Does the monitoring plan provide for the collection and archiving of all relevant data necessary for estimation or measuring the greenhouse gas emissions within the project boundary during the crediting period? /1/ /28/ DR I The parameters used for the ex-post emission reduction calculations that are available and listed in PDD include: • Combustion temperature of the flare (T f), according to Monitoring Operational Procedure POP-01, which will be measured through the continuous temperature registration in the programmable logic controller (PLC); • Inspection on the site considering relevant regulation and the infrastructure of the site according to Operational Procedure POP-02; • Swine population (N {LT,v}) according to OK Monitoring Operational Procedure POP-03; Average swine weight (W{site}) according to Operational Procedure POP-16; Biogas flared or used as a fuel in the year y (BG{burnt,y}) according to Monitoring Operational Procedure POP-04.
-The project
+Final Concl.
+B.9.Monitoring of Project Emissions It is established whether the monitoring plan provides for reliable and complete project emission data over time.
+Quantum and a second B.9.1.
+Does the monitoring plan provide for the collection and archiving of all relevant data necessary for estimation or measuring the greenhouse gas emissions within the project boundary during the crediting period? /1/ /28/ DR I The parameters used for the ex-post emission reduction calculations that are available and listed in PDD include: Combustion temperature of the flare (T_f), according to Monitoring Operational Procedure POP-01, which will be measured through the continuous temperature registration in the programmable logic controller (PLC); Inspection on the site considering relevant regulation and the infrastructure of the site according to Operational Procedure POP-02; Swine population (N{LT,y}) according to Monitoring Operational Procedure POP-03; Average swine weight (W{site}) according to Operational Procedure POP-16; Biogas flared or used as a fuel in the year y (BG{burnt,y}) according to Monitoring Operational Procedure POP-16; Biogas flared or used as a fuel in the year y (BG{burnt,y}) according to Monitoring Operational Procedure POP-04.
+The project specifies the biogas produced will be measured by cumulative flow meter and reported monthly by the regional technician; Fraction of methane in the biogas (W{CH4,y}) be measured through Biogas/Geotech at frequency established according statistical CL-6 OK